vbgr/ids/README.md

 Then ID generation algorithm is the following: $id = encode(encrypt(next()))$.
 In order to get the original value $v$ returned by function $next$ there needs to be calculated: $decrypt(decode(id))$.

+### Implementation

+If we consider a PostgreSQL integer sequence that produces primary keys,

 ## References